Unsupervised Learning · Market Basket · 2025

 Co-purchase probability 0.71 Lift above baseline 0.38

-This association appears within the retailer’s largest customer group.
-Even in a broad segment, the analysis reveals clear and repeatable product combinations, suggesting that targeted recommendations or bundled promotions could be effective for this audience.
+This association appears in the retailer’s largest customer group.
+Even in a broad segment, the analysis finds clear and repeatable product combinations, suggesting that targeted recommendations or bundles could work well here.

 Customer Segmentation Reveals Stronger Product Relationships

-When association rules are calculated across all customers together, purchasing patterns appear weaker because the population includes many different types of shoppers.
-Once customers are grouped into similar profiles, purchasing behavior becomes more consistent, and product relationships become much easier to detect.
+When all customers are analyzed together, product relationships look weaker because the population mixes many different shopper types.
+Once customers are grouped into similar profiles, behavior becomes more consistent and product affinities become easier to detect.

 SegmentAvg Co-purchase RateAvg Lift Above Baseline